qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/FavoriteApi.md

 - **Accept**: application/json

 <a name="removeFavoriteOrganization"></a>
-# **removeFavoriteOrganization**
-> removeFavoriteOrganization(favorite)

-Removes the organization from the user&#39;s favorite organization list.
+## **POST** /favorite/removefavorite

 Removes the organization from the user&#39;s favorite organization list.
 Only app users can access this end-point.

 ### Parameters